Recent news

 What does Open Doors do to help?

-Open Doors works with local partners and churches in North Africa to provide leadership and discipleship training, livelihood support, legal aid, trauma counselling, Bibles and pastoral care.
+In cooperation with local partners and churches, Open Doors supports believers in North Africa through leadership and discipleship training, trauma counselling, prayer and livelihood assistance.

 Please pray

-- Pray that Christians will be wise and courageous as they live for Jesus and see how to share their faith.
+- Pray that Christians will be wise and courageous as they live out their faith in Morocco.